ajna-finance/testchain/README.md

 #### Publish the package ###

 For first-time setup, visit [GitHub Developer Settings](https://github.com/settings/tokens) and create a new _personal access token (classic)_ with privileges to the _GitHub Package Repository_.
+Set a reasonable expiration; the default is 7 days.
 Record the token somewhere safe.

 To authenticate, run `docker login ghcr.io` using your GitHub username and paste your GitHub token as the password.